- Why Containers

-Not all profile locations are candidates for
+Not all profile locations are candidates for adding to the

-redirections.xml.
+redirections.xml and excluding from the Profile Container.
 Consider history and cookie folders that would negatively impact user experience if they were not maintained across sessions.
 In this case, we can run regular maintenance on additional folder locations inside the profile to keep the size in check.
 This approach won’t directly reduce the size of the profile per se, but will assist in containing growth.